- In Missouri, Medicare beneficiaries who struggle to afford their premiums may qualify for help through a Medicare Savings Program (MSP).

 As of 2007, Missouri had chosen to pursue estate recovery for the cost of all Medicaid benefits (and not only recover from recipients of LTSS).
 So Missouri Medicaid (MO HealthNet) beneficiaries who are age 55 or older are subject to Medicaid estate recovery, even if they don’t use LTSS.
 Missouri has not yet expanded Medicaid under the ACA, but that will change in mid-2021, under the terms of a ballot initiative that voters passed in 2020.
 The number of MO HealthNet members who are 55 or older will increase significantly when coverage is expanded, and they will be subject to Medicaid estate recovery unless Missouri changes its rules.

 When Medicaid coverage was administered by a Managed Care Organization (MCO) (ie, a private insurer with which the state contracts to administer Medicaid benefits), the state will attempt to recover what it paid the MCO.
-That means the estate recovery amount could be more (or less) than the actual cost of Medicaid services received.
+That means the estate recovery amount could differ from the actual cost of Medicaid services received.

 Missouri will not pursue estate recovery for enrollees who are survived by a spouse or a child who is under 21 or disabled.
 The state may also grant other hardship exemptions from estate recovery under specific circumstances.